dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-6/recap.md

 You can pass any object or connection into your code location’s `Definitions` and add it as a resource.
 The only requirement is that you will need to add `ResourceParam[<ClassName>]` to your asset argument’s type hints for your asset function to understand that you’re referencing a resource.

 Check out the [Dagster Docs](https://docs.dagster.io/integrations) for more info about all of Dagster’s integrations.

+> ‼️ Make sure you update your code to match the practice problem answer before continuing!